 The tuna-stuffed avocado might be the easiest-to-make meal ever.
-Even so, it packs a ton of heart-healthy nutrients that stick with you for hours.
+Even so, it packs a ton of heart-healthy and anti-inflammatory nutrients that stick with you for hours.
 Equally important, it’s delicious, just like a southern food is supposed to be.

 My husband and I are often ravenous after church on Sundays, so this is one of our go-to lunches.
 Above all, it takes almost no time to prepare.
 You can have this alone or with cheese and crackers.